adamint/spotify-web-api-kotlin/README.md

 - If you're using the api in Kotlin/JS browser, use SpotifyImplicitGrantApi
 - If you need access to client resources in an Android or other application, use SpotifyClientApi with PKCE

+**Note**: You can use the online [Spotify OAuth Token Generator](https://adamratzman.com/projects/spotify/generate-token) tool to generate a client token for local testing.

 ### SpotifyAppApi
 This provides access only to public Spotify endpoints.